MetaMask/devrel-articles/digital-identity-and-siwe/index.md

 A widespread issue plaguing digital identity on the Internet is Identity theft, so the subject of digital identity authentication and validation measures are critical to ensuring Web and network infrastructure security in the public and private sectors.
 Admittedly, there has been a lot of talk about authentication.
 With the advent of blockchain technology, we are seeing the use of digital identities in decentralized applications and platforms built on the blockchain.
 Recently, the Web3 community has become fragmented around multiple wallets and authentication methods.

-Web3 developers are digital self-sovereignty advocates so let’s look at what the concept of digital identity means in web3.
+Web3 developers are digital self-sovereignty advocates, so let's look at what the concept of digital identity means in web3.

 ## Identity in Web3 and Its Implementation